tpwres/teczki-polskiego-wrestlingu/content/w/gustav-gryffin.md

 ### Maniac Zone Wrestling (2023-present)

-Gustav made his debut in [Maniac Zone Wrestling](@/o/mzw.md) at joint show [MZW+PpW Żadnych Granic](@/e/ppw/2023-09-23-ppw_mzw-zadnych-granic.md) where he defeated Chris Cage in Singles Match.
+Gustav made his debut in [Maniac Zone Wrestling](@/o/mzw.md) at the joint show [MZW+PpW Żadnych Granic](@/e/ppw/2023-09-23-ppw_mzw-zadnych-granic.md), where he defeated Chris Cage in a Singles Match.
-He later made another apperance over a year later at the next MZW's show [No Time to Die](@/e/mzw/2024-10-12-mzw-no-time-to-die.md) where he successfully defended his PpW Championship against [Sambor](@/w/sambor.md).
-Contrary to his PpW's reception, in MZW he is portrayed as babyface persona, without any dramatic changes in his gimmick.
+He later made another apperance over a year later at the next MZW show, [No Time to Die](@/e/mzw/2024-10-12-mzw-no-time-to-die.md), where he successfully defended his PpW Championship against [Sambor](@/w/sambor.md).
+Contrary to his PpW reception, in MZW he is portrayed as a babyface persona, without any dramatic changes to his gimmick.

 ### Legacy of Wrestling (2024)

-In November 2024 it was announced that Gustav will face [Wiktor Longman](@/w/wiktor-longman.md) in a match for PpW Championship at [Legacy of Wrestling](@/o/low.md) [first show](@/e/low/2024-12-01-low-1.md).
-Due to Wiktor withdrawal due to real-life reasons Gustav's opponent has been changed to [Axel Fox](@/w/axel-fox.md)
+In November 2024 it was announced that Gustav will face [Wiktor Longman](@/w/wiktor-longman.md) in a match for PpW Championship at [Legacy of Wrestling](@/o/low.md)'s [first show](@/e/low/2024-12-01-low-1.md).
+Following Wiktor's withdrawal due to real-life reasons, Gustav's opponent has been changed to [Axel Fox](@/w/axel-fox.md).

 ## In wrestling